Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

 I knew this after the first one.

-But but beyond all that, sh I know, folks, that Rebecca is voicing every one of your fears.
+But beyond all that, I know, folks, that Rebecca is voicing every one of your fears, every one of your frustrations.

-Everyone, I know it.
+I know it.

 And what it tells me is what a golden opportunity we have had here for leadership at the elected level.

-And had there been that leadership, people the American people will respond to leadership every time.
+And had there been that leadership, people, the American people will respond to leadership every time.

-And our side just as uh they they haven't had a whole lot of leadership, unless, of course, your number one issue is earmarks, and then of course you're happy as you can be.
+And our side, just as they haven't had a whole lot of leadership, unless, of course, your number one issue is earmarks.

-Uh who's next here?
+Who's next here?

-Uh let's see, uh Paul in Lawrenceville, Georgia.
+Paul in Lawrenceville, Georgia.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Hello, nice to have you here.
+Nice to have you here.

 Rush.

-Mega dittoes.
+Mega Ditto.

 Thank you, sir.

-I should say mega dessert making ditto.
+I should say mega dessert-making dittos.

 I'm in the middle of that.

-Uh in many respects, uh McCain doesn't have to mention heirs, but what he what he needs to do is tie Obama to acorn, which is not hard.
+But anyway, to the point that I was told to keep to, in many respects, McCain doesn't have to mention heirs, but what he needs to do is tie Obama to Acorn, which is not hard.

 Why do you think he hasn't done it?